-TALL IN THE SADDLE is a standard B-western, given more of a mystery bent from its script.
-Uninvolving and forgettable despite lots of fisticuffs and gunplay.
+TALL IN THE SADDLE is a standard old-fashioned B-western, given more of a mystery bent from its somewhat complicated script.
+Dullish and forgettable despite lots of fisticuffs and some gunplay.
 Taciturn John Wayne shows up for a job as a ranch foreman but backs off when he realizes that he’ll have to work for a skirt.
 “You might as well know right now that no woman’s gonna get me hogtied and branded.”
-Despite this unchivalrous attitude, Ella Raines vamps our hero, while Gabby Hayes gibbers nonstop and Ward Bond plots coolly to get the deed to the proverbial homestead.
+Despite this unchivalrous attitude, firebrand Ella Raines vamps our hero, while the tiresome Gabby Hayes gibbers nonstop and Ward Bond as a crooked judge plots coolly to get his cut off the deed to the proverbial homestead.

 It did sturdy business of $2,000,000, roping a tidy profit of an investment of $565,000.
 Duke and pal Ward look good slugging it out together and Ms. Raines makes a fairly vixenish little hellcat.
 Another Wayne buddy, Paul Fix, wrote the script, and aside from playing one of the plot’s half-dozen bad guys he also managed to break up his marriage by getting involved with the sultry Raines, making for some 1944 Home Front fireworks.